 Likewise, La Cuisine Paris is offering a whole host of video classes that you can do from home.
 Although I haven’t tried them yet personally I’ve heard great things!
 There’s everything from French sauces to French bread basics, mastering soufflées and more.
 You also have the option to purchase gift cards for a single or series of video classes!

 L/Uniform is where I can always find something for everyone on my list, especially those hard to shop for people.
 They have the best everyday and travel essentials and everything can be personalized.
 This year one of my favorite items is the apron, which can be monogrammed in multiple places.
 They also have a sweet mini apron available for kids.
 The next time you’re in Paris be sure to check out their boutique on Quai Malaquais for even more personalization options!

-Le Creuset Dutch Oven with Copper Knob
+Le Creuset Dutch Oven with Gold Knob

 Le Creuset pieces are an investment, but once you start using them you won’t want to cook with anything else.
-A signature Le Creuset piece is the dutch oven, and I adore this meringue and copper knob combination.
+A signature Le Creuset piece is the dutch oven, and I adore this meringue and gold knob combination.
 These dutch ovens are so versatile, you can use them on the stovetop or in the oven and they distribute and hold heat so well.
 Each is made in France and comes with a lifetime warranty so you don’t have to worry about your investment.
 The handles do get hot – so one of my favorite purchases to go with the dutch oven are these handle grips!

 32 Gifts for Francophiles Available Online: Fantasy Gifts

 Sponsor a Bench in the Jardin des Tuileries

 For even someone who has everything, chances are they don’t have a bench in their name in the Jardin des Tuileries.
 As a part of the project to restore the Grande Allée you can donate €4,000 or more and have a loved one’s name inscribed on a plaque on a bench for 10 years.
 All trees have been sponsored to date.